rmak05/Flight_Booking_System/README.md

 # How to run the program

-1. Copy all the files into a folder.
+1. Copy all the files into a folder or clone the repository.
 2. Open your Windows terminal (or VS Code terminal).
 Note that some Windows specific functions have been used so a Windows system is required for the functioning of the program.
 3. Set your terminal window to full screen (or as big as possible).
 4. Use the command "g++ main.cpp -pthread" (don't use quotes).